thunklife/thunklife.github.io/blog/_posts/2014-01-16-underline-introduction.md

 Loops are fast.
 Faster than native iterative methods like <code>Array.prototype.forEach</code>.
 Certainly faster than recursion, and recursion in JavaScript has that pesky stack to deal with.
 But remember this is an educational experiment, so I'm not going to worry about performance optimizations.
 Plus, loops are frowned on in FP.

 ###Each Function is a Module
 Another beef I have with Underscore is it's lack of modularity.
-I can't just require a <code>map</code>, for example; I have to take the whole thing.
+I can't just require <code>map</code>, for example; I have to take the whole thing.
 [Other alternative](http://lodash.com/) libraries have custom builds, which is great.
 My preference is small modules that I can <code>require</code> and compose as I see fit.
 So I'm going to do each function as a node module.

 Having each function be a module means I can require bits and pieces as I see fit, without having to bring in an entire library.
 Of course, sometimes you want a whole library, so I'll have a module for that too.